 Ghee and Spices: The Heart of Ayurvedic Cooking

 Ghee, or clarified butter, is Ayurveda’s “liquid gold.”
-With a high smoke point, it’s ideal for cooking and carries spices’ healing properties deep into tissues.
-Meanwhile, spices like ginger, turmeric, cumin, and fennel boost Agni, reduce gas, and enhance flavor in Ayurvedic cooking.
+With a high smoke point, it’s ideal for cooking and is said in Ayurveda to carry the qualities of spices; in practical cooking, it helps disperse fat-soluble flavors and aromas.
+Meanwhile, spices like ginger, turmeric, cumin, and fennel may support comfortable digestion and reduce gas for some.

 Seasonal Eating in Ayurveda